selik/destructure/README.rst

     ...     print('otherwise')
     2

-Schemas may validate and unpack custom class attributes.
-This feature is restricted to classes that can be constructed with keyword arguments.
-Binding objects may be used so long as the class does not have aggressive argument type-checking.
+Schemas may include many kinds of objects, though to make use of Ellipses or Binding, the class must support keyword arguments and cannot be too strict with parameter type-checking.

 .. code:: python